 Another key component necessary for this type coverage to apply, is that the renter has to decline the collision damage waiver (CDW) offered by the rental agency.
 Basically, the renter must forego the insurance coverage offered by the agency in favour of the coverage offered by their credit card provider.
 This is usually a safer bet.

 It should also be noted that you’re not covered for any car you may rent.
-Typically, only cars that have a manufacturer’s suggested retail price of up to $65,000 are covered.
+Typically, credit card rental car insurance policies will only cover vehicles that have a manufacturer’s suggested retail price of up to $65,000.

 - Know the Facts About Credit Cards with Rental Car Insurance